Great Orton War Memorial

 The memorial was listed for the following principal reasons:

-• Historic interest — as an eloquent witness to the tragic impact of world events on this local community, and the sacrifices it has made in the conflicts of the C20;
+• Historic Interest — as an eloquent reminder of the profound impact of global events on this local community, and of the sacrifices made during the conflicts of the twentieth century.

-• Group value — with the Grade II*-listed Church of St. Giles, and the Grade II-listed The Old Rectory, and the Grade II-listed Cross House Farm.
+• Group Value — for its close visual and historic relationship with several nearby designated buildings, including the Grade II* listed Church of St Giles, and the Grade II listed Old Rectory and Cross House Farm.

-History: The memorial was erected in 1920 following the First World War was raised as a permanent testament to the sacrifice made by the members of the local community who lost their lives in WWI.
-They included: Lieutenant Richard Parker Gilbanks BA (Trinity Ox), Pte George William Dalzell, Pte Thomas Gilbertson, Pte Joseph Gilbertson, Pte George Norman, Pte William Barnes, Pte Thomas William Pattinson and Pte Robert Varty.
+Erected in 1920, the memorial serves as a permanent tribute to members of the local community who died during the First World War.
+Those commemorated are: Lieutenant Richard Parker Gilbanks BA (Trinity College, Oxford), Private George William Dalzell, Private Thomas Gilbertson, Private Joseph Gilbertson, Private George Norman, Private William Barnes, Private Thomas William Pattinson and Private Robert Varty.

-The memorial is situated within the churchyard.
-The memorial commemorates nine local servicemen who fell in WWI.
-The ‘faculty’ for its erection was granted in May 1920 and it was unveiled and dedicated on 30th May 1920 by the rector, the Reverend Canon W. P. Gillbanks, and the Bishop of Barrow-in-Furness.
-The boulder that forms the main part of the memorial was apparently found by the rector in a field at Flatt.
-The surrounding shell cases and chains are mentioned in an account of the unveiling.
+Situated within the churchyard, the memorial honours nine servicemen in total.
+A faculty for its erection was granted in May 1920, and it was unveiled and dedicated on 30 May 1920 by the rector, the Reverend Canon W. P. Gillbanks, together with the Bishop of Barrow‑in‑Furness.
+The principal boulder was reportedly discovered by the rector in a field at Flatt.
+Contemporary accounts of the unveiling also note the presence of the surrounding shell cases and chains.

 For more information visit the following link: